troubleNZ/svelte-Editing-Guide/README.md

 ## Step 4 - make your edits to the svelte typescript.
 ### recommended to use the VS Code svelte addin [https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode]

-In Windows Explorer, place a COPY of ps-hud inside your cygwin homedrive holder, we will edit this one and once we successfully compile, we can copy the changed files [the /html/ directory contents ] back over to your production [live] server ps-hud folder.
+In Windows Explorer, place a COPY of myresource inside your cygwin homedrive holder, we will edit this one and once we successfully compile, we can copy the changed files [the /html/ directory contents ] back over to your production [live] server myresource folder.

 in your favorite editor (Visual Studio Code obv)
-Edit whatever you need to change in the `C:\cygwin64\home\yourprofile\ps-hud\svelte-source\src` directory. remember to save your changes. when you are ready continue to step 5.
+Edit whatever you need to change in the `C:\cygwin64\home\yourprofile\myresource\svelte-source\src` directory. remember to save your changes. when you are ready continue to step 5.

 ## Step 5 - compiling your svelte typescript package!